Oxjam is a festival like no other. It’s a new type of festival.

 Not only is it the UK’s largest grassroots music festival, it’s also dedicated to eradicating poverty around the world, with all money raised going to Oxfam.
 Now that’s something we can all get behind.

 Oxfam is a global movement of millions of people who share the belief that, in a world rich in resources, poverty isn’t inevitable.
-Since the Festival’s inception more than 60,000 musicians have played to an audience of 1.5 million people, raising £2.8 million to support Oxfam’s vital work.
+Since the Festival’s inception more than 60,000 musicians have played to an audience of 1.5 million people, raising well over £2.8 million to support Oxfam’s vital work.

 By supporting Oxjam then, you are also supporting your community and your local independent music venues, you’re providing a platform for up and coming musical talent and you are raising money to fight poverty worldwide.